Rubber parts blog

 • Versatile in the shapes and configurations to adapt to many different applications.

-• Long lifespan - correctly selected, a rubber isolator can outlast the engine it is protecting.
+• A long lifespan - correctly selected, a rubber isolator can outlast the engine it protects.

-• Provides a balance between energy absorption and stability for the engine - these are often in conflict.
+• Engine mounts balance energy absorption and stability for the engine by reducing vibrations, but these are often in conflict.

-• Resistant to ozone, water, oil and other damaging fluids/elements - giving them the ability to perform under tough conditions at low cost.
+• They are resistant to ozone, water, oil, and other damaging fluids/elements, allowing them to perform under harsh conditions at low cost.

-Natural rubber is the most widely used and common as it is the best material for resiliency or the ability to go back to its original shape.
-The ability to return to its original shape and not to stay deformed (compression set) is an important characteristic.
+Natural rubber is the most widely used and common as it is the best material for resiliency or the ability to return to its original shape.
+An important characteristic is the ability to return to its original shape and not stay deformed (compression set).
 Is it always the best choice?
 The best material is determined by what fluids and environmental conditions the mount will be exposed to.

-For example, if the mount will be in constant contact with oils or fuel then Neoprene will be a better choice.
+For example, if the mount will be in constant contact with oils or fuel, Neoprene or polyurethane will be a better choice.
 Constant exposure to sunlight or UV?
-Then EPDM is the best bet.
-Need to operate at extreme heat or extreme low temperature?
-Silicone is the one you need.
+EPDM is the best bet.
+Need to operate at extreme heat or extremely low temperature?
+A silicone engine mount is the one you need.
 Need some help choosing the right material?
-Contact the RPM Industrial Rubber Parts team, we have got your back.
+Contact the RPM Industrial Rubber Parts team; we have your back.

-Because engine mounts are made of rubber, it allows for unique customization.
-OEMs can design mounts that will fit the application rather than design the application to fit the mount.
-Have a mount that has been discontinued?
+Because engine mounts are made of rubber, they allow for unique customization.
+OEMs can design mounts that will fit the application rather than create the application to fit the mount.
+Have a discontinued mount?
 Let our experience match you up with the best part or guidance to move forward.
-An OEM may also get custom motor mounts made for a few other reasons.
-With customization, manufacturers can choose the material, shape, colors, size and more.
+An OEM may also get custom motor mounts made for other reasons.
+With customization, manufacturers can choose the material, shape, colors, size, and more.

 LEARN MORE ABOUT OUR SUPPLIER, PARKER LORD